 How we handle retention

-All replays are stored in the replay library for 30 days from the time of capture.
+Replays are stored in the replay library for 30 days by default.
+If your subscription includes 90-day replay retention, replays are available for 90 days from the time of capture.
 If you need to delete replays containing sensitive data before they expire, contact Pendo Support for assistance.

 Saving a replay clip extends its availability to one year from the time of capture.
 If you delete a clip from an expired replay, it's permanently removed and can't be recovered.
 Favoriting a replay using the star icon doesn't affect its availability duration.